YRadov/my-dictionary/README.md

 # my-dictionary
-Program for learning foreign words and gain work experience with AngularJs and jQuery Mobile.
+Program for learning foreign words and for testing  technologies: Angular.js & jQuery Mobile.